-Anne Born, the Tumbleweed Pilgrim, is an award-winning, New York-based writer and the publisher of The Backpack Press.
+Anne Born, the Tumbleweed Pilgrim, is an award-winning, New York and Niles Michigan-based writer and the publisher of The Backpack Press.
 Her writing focuses on family and life in a big city after growing up in a small one.
-She is the author of “A Marshmallow on the Bus,” “Prayer Beads on the Train,” “Waiting on a Platform,” “Turnstiles,” and a contributor to the 2015 anthology, “Love Her, Love Her Not: The Hillary Paradox,” edited by Joanne Bamberger.
+She is the author of “A Marshmallow on the Bus,” “Prayer Beads on the Train,” “Waiting on a Platform,” “Turnstiles,” “Local Color,” and a contributor to the 2015 anthology, “Love Her, Love Her Not: The Hillary Paradox,” edited by Joanne Bamberger.
 Anne’s essay on her cousin’s collection of Nancy Drew novels was published in the Silver Birch Press “Nancy Drew Anthology” (2016).

 Photo credit: Inspired Word NYC